theravi04/Frontend_Projects/README.md

 # Contribution Rules📚:

-- You are allowed to make pull requests that break the rules.
-We just merge it ;)
 - Do NOT remove other content.
-- Add your file to the Projects_By_Contributors file
 - Styling/code can be pretty, ugly or stupid, big or small as long as it works.
 - Try to keep pull requests small to minimize merge conflicts